Factbox: Swedish Prime Minister Palme, the man and the murder

 * Since his acquittal, no suspects have been arrested and the unsolved murder has frustrated four lead investigators.

-* Swedish police visited South Africa in 1996 after a former police commander there alleged the murder had been directed by apartheid-era security forces seeking to silence critics abroad.
+* Swedish police visited South Africa in 1996 after a former police commander there alleged the murder had been directed by apartheid-era security forces.

 * Bestselling Swedish crime author and journalist Stieg Larsson was working on a theory connected to the South African security apparatus until his death in 2004.